 Any taxes remaining unpaid at this time are subject to levy and tax sale.
-Properties available at the current Tax Sale can be found in the Marietta Daily Journal Real Estate section every Friday.
+Properties available at the current tax sale can be found in the Marietta Daily Journal Real Estate section every Friday for four weeks prior to the sale.
 This listing is updated monthly.
 Terminals are also available for public use in checking unpaid taxes at 736 Whitlock Avenue, Suite 100 in Marietta.

 The Cobb County Tax Commissioner's Office follows legal procedures prescribed by the Official Code of Georgia Annotated (OCGA) when levying property.
 We strongly suggest you read those sections of Georgia law which pertain to tax executions and tax sales.
-OCGA Title 48- Revenue and Taxation, Chapter 3 - "Tax Executions," and Chapter 4 - "Tax Sales," contain important information that you must be aware of.
+OCGA 48-3 and 48-4, contain important information that you must be aware of.

-Tax sales are held on the first Tuesday of each month, between the hours of 10 am and 4 pm on the steps of the Courthouse at the southeast corner of Roswell and Waddell Streets.
+Tax sales are held on the first Tuesday of each month, between the hours of 10 AM and 4 PM on the steps of the Superior Courthouse at Flournoy Park at the southeast corner of Roswell and Waddell Streets.
 If Tuesday falls on a holiday, the sale will take place on the first Wednesday.

 You may pre-register prior to the day of the tax sale; however, you must be present in order to bid.
-Bidder registrations and ID cards are issued between 9 am and 10 am on the day of the tax sale.
+Bidder registrations and ID cards are issued between 9 AM and 10 AM on the day of the tax sale.
 Please bring your photo ID and present it to the Levy Officer to receive your bidder ID card.